brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 │ (and 3 more similar warnings elsewhere)
 ```

-**This** is the portion of the output that is most important to us.
+*This* is the portion of the output that is most important to us.
 What it's telling us is that our current infrastructure components are using deprecated Terraform resource definitions.
 This is what we expect and what we are fixing.

 The warnings seem to show one at a time (notice the `(and 3 more similar warnings elsewhere)`) and as we fix one, we can re-run `terraform plan` to see the next warning.
 We can use this mechanism to double-check our work and ensure that we didn't miss anything when we made our inventory [back in earlier steps](#understanding-what-should-be-upgraded).

 Let's keep this in mind as we're executing the next step...

 Now, the most tedious part.
 We must go through *each* of the resource definitions that we identified as deprecated and migrate the resource to the most up-to-date equivalent.
-While the [Official Upgrade Guide](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/3.0-upgrade-guide) does outline many of the changes (CMD+F / CTRL+F is your friend), I did find in my experiences that the guide did miss some things.
+While the [Official Upgrade Guide](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/3.0-upgrade-guide) *does* outline many of the changes (CMD+F / CTRL+F is your friend), I did find in my experiences that the guide did miss some things.

 It's best to be thorough and visit the documentation for each of the successor resource definitions.
 Also, your IDE's autocomplete/IntelliSense should help as well.

-> Note: I wasn't a big fan of the experience that I had using the official Terraform plugin (from HashiCorp) for VSCode.
+> Note: I wasn't a big fan of the experience that I had using the Terraform plugs made available for VSCode.
 I found that the plugin available in the JetBrains IDEs (e.g., Rider) was much more helpful.

 So, for example, consider the deprecated resource definition `azurerm_app_service_plan`.
 For this, we might have the following: